Keluaa/Kokkos.jl/docs/src/calling_c.md

  - change it to `add_subdirectory(${Kokkos_ROOT} lib/kokkos)` (the second argument is arbitrary)

+!!! warning

+    All libraries should use Kokkos as a shared library.
+To do this the cmake option `"BUILD_SHARED_LIBS"` must be `"ON"`.
+    Failing to do so will statically link Kokkos to your library, which therefore will not share the same environment as the kokkos wrapper library.
+    This error is invisible in most backends but will create errors in others (like Cuda).
+    When creating a project with a [`CMakeKokkosProject`](@ref), `"BUILD_SHARED_LIBS"` will be properly set to `"ON"`.

 ## Loading the wrapper library of `Kokkos.jl`

 `Kokkos.jl` relies on a wrapper library written in C++ to compile all possible combinations of